Indiana nursing home company sues former executives

 The Indianapolis Star reports that American Senior Communities filed the lawsuit Friday against several individuals, including former CEO James Burkhart, and 16 shell companies.

-The lawsuit alleges they advantage of the company.
+The lawsuit alleges they took advantage of the company.
 Burkhart’s attorney says he’s innocent.

 Federal prosecutors say the executives falsified and inflated costs of goods and services, which enabled them to steal discounts and rebates, and conceal kickbacks from 2009 to 2015.